nsidc/data-access-tool-ui/README.md

     npm test -- --debug

-### Linting
+## Linting

     npm run lint

-## Building for use in non-development environments
+## Building for deployment to a non-development location

 No CI machine exists for `everest-ui` (yet), so use a [drupal](https://bitbucket.org/nsidc/drupal/src/landing-page-module/) VM to build the application if you intend to deploy it somewhere besides your local working environment.
-See "Continuously build & deploy in Drupal", above, for notes regarding VM setup.
+See "Development with Drupal integration," above, for notes regarding VM setup.

-Currently, the application is only deployed for use in a Drupal environment, and for this reason only a `build-drupal` "production" build option is configured.  **This may change in the future.** The `build-drupal` target sets the value of `CESIUM_BASE_URL` to a Drupal-relative location where Cesium's assets can be found.
-**NOTE: Until we add environment-specific configuration, in staging and production environments, manually confirm that the value of `CMR_URL` in `src/utils/CMR.ts` is set to `https://cmr.earthdata.nasa.gov` before building the application.**
+The `production` deployment assumes eventual Drupal integration, and for this reason only a `build-drupal` "production" build option is configured for the application.  **This may change in the future.** The `build-drupal` target sets the value of `CESIUM_BASE_URL` to a Drupal-relative location where Cesium's assets can be found.  **NOTE: Until we add environment-specific configuration, before building the app for the staging or production environments, manually confirm that the value of `CMR_URL` in `src/utils/CMR.ts` is set to `https://cmr.earthdata.nasa.gov`.**

 To build the app (minified):